How to Grow and Care for Bluecrown Passionflower (Passiflora caerulea) Indoors

 Light Requirements

-Bluecrown Passionflower grows best in bright light with some direct sunlight to promote flowering.
+Bluecrown Passionflower grows best in bright light with 4-6 hours of morning or afternoon sunlight to promote flowering.
+If light is inadequate, it may not bloom

-If light is inadequate, Blue Passionflower may not bloom.
-Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and prevent legginess.

 Temperature and Humidity

-Average warmth with a minimum of 130C is ideal for Bluecrown Passionflower.
-Cool nights and warm days with a 150C are necessary to trigger flower buds.
+Average warmth of 18-270C is ideal for Bluecrown Passionflower.
+Cool nights and warm days with a minimum of 150C are necessary to trigger flower buds.
+Protect or keep it from cold and hot drafts to prevent sudden changes in temperature as they can cause leaf drop and reduced growth.

 Fertilizer